rclone/rclone/docs/content/union.md

 Only the last remote is used to write to and delete from, all other remotes are read-only.

 Subfolders can be used in target remote.
-Asume a union remote named `backup` with the remotes `mydrive:private/backup mydrive2:/backup`.
+Assume a union remote named `backup` with the remotes `mydrive:private/backup mydrive2:/backup`.
 Invoking `rclone mkdir backup:desktop` is exactly the same as invoking `rclone mkdir mydrive2:/backup/desktop`.